 - Care turkey and serve with gravy!!
 ENJOY!!

 MAKE THE GRAVY

-- While the turkey roasts, start the gravy by heating the oil in a medium sauce pan over medium heat.
+- Heat the oil in a medium sauce pan over medium heat.

 - Brown the backbown, neck and giblets until lightly browned, about 5 minutes.

 - Add the onions, carrots and celery and continue to cook for another 5 minutes.

 - Add the turkey or chicken stock, and then the thyme and bay leaf and simmer for 45 minutes.

 - Strain the stock through a fine mesh sieve/strainer into a large measuring cup and discard the solids.

 - Melt butter over medium-high heat in a medium sauce pan.